Mlrobinson1993/Punk/README.md

 # Introduction
 The Punk Application is a .NET 7.0 Web API with a Nuxt 3 front-end application.

+## Technologies used

+#### Backend
+- .NET 7.0 - Performant, cross-platform compatible, huge ecosystem.
+- Entity Framework Core (ORM) - Industry gold standard, performant, allows for easy database migrations (in this context is very handy).
+- NUnit (Testing)

+#### Frontend
+- Nuxt 3 - Convention over configuration.
+Allows you to get off of the ground quickly and easily, abstracting away redundant tasks (i.e. routing).
+- Pinia (State management) - Allows for modular stores and clean code.
+Is the gold standard for Nuxt 3 apps.
+- SCSS (styling) - Allows for cleaner code with nesting and provides helpers that vanilla CSS does not.

+#### Database
+- Azure SQL - Quick, easy, out-of-the-box, limited configuration database deployments.

+## Design Patterns

+#### Back End
+- CQRS (Command Query Responsibility Segregation)
+- Mediatr

+##### Why?
+- clear separation of commands and queries, resulting in a scalable and maintainable codebase.

+#### Front End
+- Composables pattern

+##### Why?
+- Clear separation and modularisation of code.

 ## System Requirements
 To run the Punk Application, ensure you have the following installed: